 So I ran to platform 13 and caught the train with the bike car right in front of the elevator.
 I wondered whether that was a coincidence.
 I asked the conductor whether it goes to Utrecht and boarded the train.
 My bike was then securely fastened, I had a seat, all good.
 Although my whole iternary was now spoiled, it did not feel too bad as my ticket seemed to be valid in all Dutch trains and there is enough space for bikes without the need for a reservation.
 At the bike spot in the train it even said "priority" next to a bike symbol.
 So you actually have a right to put your bike there and not just have to hope that people without bikes move to other parts of the train.

 At the train station of Utrecht I needed to go to platform 17 to take the next train to Arnhem.
 First I need to take the elevator up.
 As there was already a bike and a perambulator in it, I did not bother but the people signaled me to also come in.
 To my surprise the elevator was large enough for two bikes and one perambulator.
-That that Deutsche Bahn, I want that in Germany as well.
+Take that Deutsche Bahn, I want that in Germany as well.

 When I arrived at platform 17 there was already an IC to Venlo on the tracks.
 The Deutsche Bahn app did not suggest that but I thought that I could just take the European train in Venlo, like I did in the beginning of the trip.
 As I checked in the app I realized that no trains to Germany ran in that Sunday.
 Quickly I scrambled to produce the iternary of the train that I was just in to find out where I could transfer to Arnhem.
-I briefly lost cell phone signal but now it is a steady 3G and 4G signal.
+I briefly lost cell phone signal but then it was a steady 3G and 4G signal.
 A possibility was about transfer in 's-Hertogenbosch.
 I would only have two minutes for it, and that would likely not work.
 But I had booked an European train from Venlo Tipp Düsseldorf.
-So why did it not show up in the app any more?
+So why did it not show up in the app anymore?
 Out of curiosity I removed the requirement for a bike transfer from the search and found the train again.
 There is another construction site between Viersen and Mönchengladbach which is then serviced with busses.
 I have just recently be told by a friend that they would just not transport his bike.
 So I did not want to risk that and taking the detour makes sense.

 At 's-Hertogenbosch (I doubt that I would have understood that in a train broadcast if Max had not told me a week ago) station I needed to transfer from platform 6 to 1 in the time between arrival at 14:52 and departure at 14:54.
 Luckily the train already arrived at 14:49 already.
 Also thanks to the gentleman who let me off the train first and pushing on the button to open the door!
 The elevator was right there, I got up to the skywalk.
 Then the elevator down was large enough for the family with stroller and my bike.
 I got into the train just 30 seconds before it departed.
 That was close!
 But thanks to the large elevators it is not that painful to do the transfers, actually.
 And at that point it seemed that I will get to the German IC tust I had booked such that my reservation would not be worthless again.
 If the nice man had not pushed the door button in the train I would have wasted another 10 seconds waiting for the door, the elevator down would have been gone and the train missed.
 Damn was that close in retrospect!
 I would have waited another hour for the next train to Arnhem.